 If the Windows Store doesn't open when you tap or click Store on the Start screen, try running the Apps troubleshooter.
 This tool can automatically identify and fix some problems with the Windows Store.
 It's only available in English, but will work on PCs running any language.

-If you can open the Store, but are having problems signing in, check to make sure you entered the correct Microsoft account and password.
+If you can open the Store, but are having problems signing in, check to make sure that you entered the correct Microsoft account and password.
 If the info is correct, but you're still having problems, you might need to reset your password:

 Go to the Reset your password website.